Tesla Model 3 Owners & Service Manuals

 About Autopilot

-Your Model 3 includes the following Autopilot components that actively monitor the surrounding roadway: A camera is mounted above the rear license plate.
-Ultrasonic sensors are located in
+How It Works Your Model 3 includes the following Autopilot components that actively monitor the surrounding roadway: A camera is mounted above the rear license plate.
+Ultrasonic sensors a

 SEE MORE: